yjj781265/FlutterAnimation/README.md

 # flutter_animation_demo

-the demo app for demonstating all availiabe  flutter animation
+the demo app for demonstating all availiabe  flutter animations

 ## Getting Started